ssfsx17/sky-islands/readable.md

 **Elemental Shot** - 2 energy - Type: Straight Projectile - Range: 30
 feet - Target: Single - Creates a projectile of elemental energy, then launches it at the target.
 Uses your magical stats and is opposed by magical stats.
-If your Magical Accuracy is more than 1.5x the target's Magical Evasion, then you cause an additional effect based on the element used. - Air: Adds the Shocked status to the target. - Crystal:
+If your Magical Accuracy is more than 1.5x the target’s Magical Evasion, then you cause an additional effect based on the element used. - Air: Adds the Shocked status to the target. - Crystal:
 Adds the Bleeding status to the target. - Dark: Adds the Mindmaze status